osamagamal7/express_crash_course/README.md

  `res.send(req.params.id)`

-- this will give us only the number of if we'll input.
+- this will give us only the number of iD we'll input.

 - but we want the specific member of the id we input. so we need to use `res.json()`